RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 }
 ```

+For subjects that cannot be mapped into MeSH, the [keywords](specification.md#keywords) free text field should be used.

 ## contributors

 The value of the compound `contributors` field should be encoded in a [Data File Cobtributors](specification.md#data-file-contributors) element.
 The fields inside this element directly parallel the fields used in the RADx-DHT specification.